autonomoussoftware/metronome-api/README.md

 ## Query, Pagination & Sorting

-Endpoints that retrieved multiple results (like `GET /event` and `GET /account`) allow MongoDB queries, pagination and sorting.
+Endpoints that retrieve multiple results, (like `GET /event` and `GET /account`) allow MongoDB queries, pagination and sorting.
 You can even combine this features in a single query.

 ### Query
-You can set some MongoDB allowed queries using query string format to filter and get specific results.
+You can set some MongoDB allowed queries using URL query string format to filter and get specific results.
 Here some examples:

 - Get all events with address equals to 0x825A2cE3547e77397b7EAc4eb464E2eDCFaAE514